-Established in 2002, REI New Markets Investment LLC and REI Development Corp. allows REI Oklahoma to attract new investments into Oklahoma and create needed jobs in underserved communities.
-The New Markets Tax Credit (NMTC) program provides investors with federal tax credits for investments into qualifying businesses.
+Established in 2002, REI Development Corp. allows REI Oklahoma to attract new investments into Oklahoma and create needed jobs in underserved communities.
+The New Markets Tax Credit program provides investors with federal tax credits for investments into qualifying businesses.

 Successful projects have included health care facilities in Muskogee, Stigler, Tahlequah, Wetumka and Tulsa.
-Other projects include the restoration of the historic Skirvin Hilton Hotel in downtown Oklahoma City and assistance to an aerospace company in Stillwater, Oklahoma.
+Other projects include the redevelopment of 21c Museum Hotel in downtown Oklahoma City and expansion of Blue Wave Boats in Seminole, Oklahoma.
 These projects have provided the opportunity to catalyze additional private impacts through spin-off development efforts in the area.

 Ahrberg Milling Company

 Expansion is not new to the Ahrberg Milling Company in Cushing.
 It has had several expansions since its beginning in 1967.
 The most recent $1.1 million expansion includes the construction of a new facility and the purchase of additional equipment.
 To facilitate the expansion, Ahrberg Milling utilized the New Markets Tax Credit and Oklahoma state tax credit programs.
 Ahrberg Milling manufactures all types of feed for beef, dairy, swine, poultry and horses, distributing its products within a 150-mile radius.
 Currently, Ahrberg Milling employs 27 but with the expansion additional jobs were created.